drsagher/MVIT/Courses/NPAS/Lesson_04/Readme.md

 ## OSI Model
 The OSI model is a conceptual framework developed by the International Organization for Standardization (ISO) to standardize network communication.
 It divides the networking process into seven layers , each with specific functions and responsibilities:

-### 1. Physical Layer :
+### 1. Physical Layer
-Deals with the physical transmission of data over hardware (e.g., cables, switches, and network cards).
+- Deals with the physical transmission of data over hardware (e.g., cables, switches, and network cards).
-Focuses on bit-level transmission, voltage levels, and physical connectors.
+- Focuses on bit-level transmission, voltage levels, and physical connectors.

-### 2. Data Link Layer :
+### 2. Data Link Layer
-Ensures reliable data transfer between two directly connected nodes.
+- Ensures reliable data transfer between two directly connected nodes.
-Handles error detection and correction, as well as framing data into packets.
+- Handles error detection and correction, as well as framing data into packets.
-Examples: Ethernet, MAC addresses.
+- Examples: Ethernet, MAC addresses.

-### 3. Network Layer :
+### 3. Network Layer
-Responsible for routing data packets across multiple networks.
+- Responsible for routing data packets across multiple networks.
-Determines the best path for data to travel using IP addresses.
+- Determines the best path for data to travel using IP addresses.
-Protocols: IPv4, IPv6, ICMP.
+- Protocols: IPv4, IPv6, ICMP.

-### 4. Transport Layer :
+### 4. Transport Layer
-Ensures end-to-end communication and data integrity.
+- Ensures end-to-end communication and data integrity.
-Breaks data into segments and reassembles them at the destination.
+- Breaks data into segments and reassembles them at the destination.
-Protocols: TCP (reliable, connection-oriented), UDP (lightweight, connectionless).
+- Protocols: TCP (reliable, connection-oriented), UDP (lightweight, connectionless).

-### 5. Session Layer :
+### 5. Session Layer
-Manages sessions or connections between applications.
+- Manages sessions or connections between applications.
-Establishes, maintains, and terminates sessions.
+- Establishes, maintains, and terminates sessions.
-Example: Remote Procedure Calls (RPC).
+- Example: Remote Procedure Calls (RPC).

-### 6. Presentation Layer :
+### 6. Presentation Layer
-Translates data into a format suitable for the application layer.
+- Translates data into a format suitable for the application layer.
-Handles encryption, compression, and data formatting.
+- Handles encryption, compression, and data formatting.
-Example: SSL/TLS for secure communication.
+- Example: SSL/TLS for secure communication.

-### 7. Application Layer :
+### 7. Application Layer
-Provides network services directly to end-users or applications.
+- Provides network services directly to end-users or applications.
-Includes protocols like HTTP, FTP, SMTP, and DNS.
+- Includes protocols like HTTP, FTP, SMTP, and DNS.
-The OSI model is primarily a theoretical framework used to understand and troubleshoot network communication.
+- The OSI model is primarily a theoretical framework used to understand and troubleshoot network communication.

 ## TCP/IP Model
 The TCP/IP model is a practical, real-world implementation of network communication protocols.
 It consists of four layers , which align closely with the OSI model but are more streamlined:

-### 1. Network Interface Layer :
+### 1. Network Interface Layer
-Combines the Physical and Data Link layers of the OSI model.
+- Combines the Physical and Data Link layers of the OSI model.
-Manages hardware addressing (MAC addresses) and physical transmission.
+- Manages hardware addressing (MAC addresses) and physical transmission.
-Example: Ethernet, Wi-Fi.
+- Example: Ethernet, Wi-Fi.

-### 2. Internet Layer :
+### 2. Internet Layer
-Corresponds to the Network layer in the OSI model.
+- Corresponds to the Network layer in the OSI model.
-Handles logical addressing (IP addresses) and packet routing.
+- Handles logical addressing (IP addresses) and packet routing.
-Protocols: IP, ARP, ICMP.
+- Protocols: IP, ARP, ICMP.

-### 3. Transport Layer :
+### 3. Transport Layer
-Similar to the Transport layer in the OSI model.
+- Similar to the Transport layer in the OSI model.
-Ensures reliable data delivery and manages flow control.
+- Ensures reliable data delivery and manages flow control.
-Protocols: TCP, UDP.
+- Protocols: TCP, UDP.

-### 4. Application Layer :
+### 4. Application Layer
-Combines the Session, Presentation, and Application layers of the OSI model.
+- Combines the Session, Presentation, and Application layers of the OSI model.
-Provides high-level protocols for user interaction and application services.
+- Provides high-level protocols for user interaction and application services.
-Protocols: HTTP, HTTPS, FTP, SMTP, DNS.
+- Protocols: HTTP, HTTPS, FTP, SMTP, DNS.
-The TCP/IP model is the foundation of modern internet communication and is widely used in practice.
+- The TCP/IP model is the foundation of modern internet communication and is widely used in practice.

 # Key Differences Between OSI and TCP/IP Models

 The **OSI (Open Systems Interconnection)** model and the **TCP/IP (Transmission Control Protocol/Internet Protocol)** model are two fundamental frameworks for understanding network communication.
 While both models aim to standardize how data is transmitted across networks, they differ significantly in structure, purpose, and implementation.
 Below is a detailed comparison of the two models:

----

-## **Key Differences**

 | **Aspect**              | **OSI Model**                              | **TCP/IP Model**                          |
 |--------------------------|--------------------------------------------|-------------------------------------------|